cdgriffith/Reusables/README.rst

 should not have their objects modified by direct reference, but rather obtained through 'logging.getLogger('reusables')', as it helps sort out those who know what they are doing.

+I could use __all__ and just expose what I want, but I feel that people should be allowed to copy a single file or function out of here, and have a clear understanding what is designed to be exposed without being an interpreter.

 **Unrar not installed?**